ENCCS/julia-for-hpc/content/dagger.rst

    Dagger.get_processors.(ctx.procs)

-Next, we would like to define and execute a task graph using Dagger.
+Next, we want to define and execute a task graph using Dagger.

 .. code-block:: julia